 Of course I think all moms are working moms.
 However, moms who work full-time outside the home are faced with a different set of challenges that are, often times, very hard to manage.
 Trying to create a healthier lifestyle, and lose weight, can seem completely impossible.
 I get it, I was there.
 Good news, I figured it out.
 I’m not perfect but I was able to completely change my life during a very busy stressful time in my life – working full-time with 2 little kids.
 Today I’m going to show you how I got my shit together and lost some weight in the process.

-Every… single… day was an exhausting hamster wheel of waking up, getting the kids ready and off to daycare, rushing to work, spending the day working alongside people that made me want to gorge on pizza and drink a bottle of wine by noon, rush back to daycare to get my kids, and then get home to fix dinner and take care of all the other nightly duties.
+Every… single… day was an exhausting hamster wheel of waking up, getting the kids ready and off to daycare, rushing to work, and spending the day working alongside people that made me want to gorge on pizza and drink a bottle of wine by noon, rush back to daycare to get my kids, and then get home to fix dinner and take care of all the other nightly duties.
 Then repeat the next day.

 I spent my days worried about my kids and then my nights worried about work.
 It was a constant struggle to find any sort of balance.